Running

 improves the movement of the body through the running motion.

-pick a straight stretch of road about 50 meters long, or better still, go to a
+straight stretch of road about 50 meters long, or better still, go to a local

-local track and do these after youve had a complete warm-up and
+track and do these after youve had a complete warm-up and stretch.

-times, taking only a short rest of 30 seconds between repeats of each
+taking only a short rest of 30 seconds between repeats of each drill.

-implies, this drill involves trying to kick your own butt with each step.
+this drill involves trying to kick your own butt with each step.
+Taking short

-Taking short steps, kick your heel back and up as high as you can.
-This drill
+steps, kick your heel back and up as high as you can.
+This drill improves heel

-improves heel recovery, which is the part of the running motion where your leg
+recovery, which is the part of the running motion where your leg rises up and

-rises up and coils for the next forward stride.
-This drill also strengthens the
+coils for the next forward stride.
+This drill also strengthens the hamstrings,

 2. High steps This drill involves